Silas Warwick

-Silas Warwick (second ¼ 1879 – first ¼ 1937) was an English professional rugby league footballer who played in the 1900s and 1910s.
+Silas Warwick (second ¼ 1879 – 9 March 1937) was an English professional rugby league footballer who played in the 1900s and 1910s.
 He played at representative level for Great Britain, England and Cumberland, and at club level for Whitehaven Recreation ARLFC, Broughton Rangers and Salford, as a forward.

 Background

 Silas Warwick was born in Whitehaven, Cumberland, and his death aged 57 was registered in Salford, Lancashire, England.